DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 To accomplish the project goals, the following tools and techniques were utilized:
 - **Web Scraping with Python**:
     - Extracted order data from a Chinese E-commerce platform spanning 2022 to 2025
-    - Used Selenium and BeautifulSoup to navigate challenges like lack of APIs, CAPTCHA restrictions, and dynamic content loading.
+    - Used **Selenium** and **BeautifulSoup** to navigate challenges like lack of APIs, CAPTCHA restrictions, and dynamic content loading.
 - **Data Cleaning & EDA with MySQL**: Processed and cleaned raw data using MySQL, handling duplicates and exploring insights about order trends and patterns.
 - **Data Visualization with Power BI**: Designed interactive dashboards to visualize order trends and volume fluctuations, provising actionable insights to enhance decision-making in inventory and supplier management.

+# Web Scraping with Python 🕸️